Dogs love Playing at the Sheepfold at the Fells Reservation

 Directions to Sheepfold in The Middlesex Fells

-Just head up 93 for a few miles and get off exit 33 and use this link on Spots For Dogs to help you navigate your way.
+Just head up 93 for a few miles and get off exit 33 and use this Google Location to help you navigate your way.
 From the Charlestown Navy Yard I can be there in 10-15 minutes.
-For those without access to a car or Zip Car Service there is always the MBTA.
-There is a stop very close by and dogs are allowed during certain hours.
+For those without access to a car there is always the MBTA with a stop nearby and dogs are allowed during certain hours.

 Some Related Websites